amarzullo-sketch/Undervalued-NBA-players/README.md

 This project bridges that gap by:

-Using RAPTOR (a well-known advanced metric) to measure impact
+- Using RAPTOR (a well-known advanced metric) to measure impact

-Normalizing impact by salary
+- Normalizing impact by salary

-Filtering by minutes played to avoid misleading small-sample results
+- Filtering by minutes played to avoid misleading small-sample results

-Data Sources
+Data Sources (2022–23 Season)

-This project combines multiple public datasets:
+This project combines multiple public datasets from the **2022–23 NBA season**:

-RAPTOR Metrics
+- RAPTOR Metrics
   Source: FiveThirtyEight
   Provides advanced offensive, defensive, and total impact ratings.

-Player Salaries
+- Player Salaries
   Source: Kaggle
   Contains NBA contract data (raw dollar amounts).

-Minutes Played
+- Minutes Played
   Source: Basketball Reference
   Used to filter out players with insufficient playing time.

 All datasets are publicly available and used for educational purposes.

 Project Structure

 Undervalued-NBA-players/
 ├── src/
 │   ├── main.py